 Step 4: File for 501(c)(3) Tax-Exempt Status

 Apply for exempt status with the Internal Revenue Service (IRS).
-Be aware, the user fee will be $400 or $850, depending on whether you expect your average annual gross receipts to exceed $10,000 annually over a four-year period.
+Be aware, the user fee will be $275 or $600, depending on your application method.
 It also can take 3-12 months for the IRS to return its decision, depending on how many questions the IRS has about your application.
 Where can I get help filling out my incorporation and tax-exempt 501(c)(3) paperwork?

 Step 5: Ongoing Compliance

-Register with your state's agency that regulates charitable organizations and charitable solicitations (usually the Attorney General).
-If you plan to solicit contributions in other states, you will need to register there, too.
-Again, registration requirements will vary with each state.
-Learn more:
+Each state has an office charged with the oversight of charitable organizations and charitable solicitations (usually the Attorney General).
+If you plan to solicit contributions in other states, you may need to register there, too.

 Learn more now about starting a nonprofit with our free recorded webinars or tutorials:

 - Before You Seek a Grant: A Checklist for New Nonprofits